5 Best Coffee Alternatives: for People Who Want To Kick The Habit

 5. Hot water

 Now, this is safe and satisfies your craving for a warm drink.
-Since it has no flavor, you might consider adding a slice of lime or lemon for taste.
+Since it has no flavour, you might consider adding a slice of lime or lemon for taste.
 You can also add a teaspoon of honey to it for sweetness.
 It’s a refreshing drink that will hydrate you and keep your coffee cravings to a minimum.
 Yep, one of the best coffee substitutes!

 Some other coffee alternatives you might want to try can be maca energy coffee, cascara, rice coffee, and qishr.
 You can also try mushroom coffee – here are the best mushroom coffee brands.
 However, make sure you discuss these drinks with your doctor before consuming them.